NilPointer-Software/bdfd-wiki/src/premium/customImages.md

 ```

 #### Breakdown
-- `custom image name` - The tag that you set the custom image to, previously.
+- `custom image tag` - The tag that you set the custom image to, previously.

 #### Example
 ```